Fernand197/PHPMini/README.md

             ->orWhere('id', 1)
             ->get();

-// you can chaining where condition
+// you can chaining where conditions
 User::where('id', '>=', 8)
             ->andWhere('username', "john")
             ->andWhere('email', "john@gmail.com")